Tetra-Pak-APIs/TetraPak.AspNet/README.md

 <a name="middleware-routing"></a>
 4. `app.UseRouting()`

    Adds a point in the Middleware pipeline where the request URL is examined and a decision is made how to route it to the correct `Controller` endpoint.
 This Middleware assumes another piece of Middleware is later added: `app.UseEndpoints()`.
 Both of these steps are necessary for an MVC web app.
-If you where to write an app that relies on plai HTML you could actually leave those out (and write a ton of code yourself).
+If you where to write an app that relies on plain HTML you could actually leave those out (and write a ton of code yourself).

 <a name="middleware-step5-authentication"></a>
 5. `app.UseAuthentication()`

    This Middleware examines the request, looking for any security token that might have been submitted (usually in the well-known "`Authorization`" header).
 If one is found it will be validated.
-If one is not found the Middleware mighth automatically redirect the request to some `authority`, forcing the user to authenticate and, perhaps, concent to having his/her data shared with the app (such as name and/or contact information).
-If a security token does exist but the validation fails, for whatever reason (it mught have expired or it is found to be corrupt in some way) then, again, this Middleware might decide to simply fail (redirecting to the custom error page) *or* redirect the request to the aforementioned Authority for renewed authentication.
+If one is not found the Middleware might automatically redirect the request to some `authority`, forcing the user to authenticate and, perhaps, consent to having his/her data shared with the app (such as name and/or contact information).
+If a security token does exist but the validation fails, for whatever reason (it might have expired or it is found to be corrupt in some way) then, again, this Middleware might decide to simply fail (redirecting to the custom error page) *or* redirect the request to the aforementioned Authority for renewed authentication.

    <a name="middleware-step4-identity"></a>
    To add to the complexity; after a successful authentication this is also the time to construct the actor's *identity*.
 How this is done might vary but it could be to simply look for an identity token or to call some external *Identity Service* that was configured.

-   As you might have guessed; this is a very complex piece of Middleware (actually, it is often a chain of Middleware itself) that can be heavily configured to act correctly in a multitude of security scenarios, invoking the correct Authority, Token Issuer and, potentionally, Identity Service, with the configured details required.
-Knowing how to set all this up is what usually takes alot of time and requires a good understanding of both the ASP.NET authentication mechanism and of the services acting as the Authority, token issuer and so on.
+   As you might have guessed; this is a very complex piece of Middleware (actually, it is often a chain of Middleware itself) that can be heavily configured to act correctly in a multitude of security scenarios, invoking the correct Authority, Token Issuer and, potentially, Identity Service, with the configured details required.
+Knowing how to set all this up is what usually takes a lot of time and requires a good understanding of both the ASP.NET authentication mechanism and of the services acting as the Authority, token issuer and so on.

-   Few coders are proficient in these matterns so time is wasted getting this all to work properly.
+   Few coders are proficient in these matters so time is usually wasted getting this all to work properly.

-   This, as you might have guessed, is where this SDK will save you a ton of time.
+   > This, as you might have guessed, is where this SDK will save you a ton of time.
+You can either use the default `app.UseAuthentication`, which will work, or you can instead opt for the `app.UseTetraPakAuthentication` (or `app.UseTetraPakApiAuthentication` for your API) to allow even more powerful authentication assistance.
+Either way the SDK will take care of most boiler plate configuration for you.
 Please read on.

-6. `app.UseAuthorization()`
+7. `app.UseAuthorization()`

-   This Middleware relies on routing information having already been creted (by step 4).
+   This Middleware relies on routing information having already been created (by step 4).
 Using this information this Middleware can now check to see if the targeted endpoint (a method in a `Controller`) is protected (decorated with the `[Authorize]` attribute).
-If not, the Middlewre just passes the request on to the next one.
+If not, the Middleware just passes the request on to the next one.
 If the target endpoint is indeed protected then this Middleware will ensure the request is properly authorized before access is granted, or redirecting it to the configured error response.

-7. `app.UseEndpoints()`
+8. `app.UseEndpoints()`

    Like already mentioned (in [step 4](#middleware-routing)) this Middleware will provide the routing rules required for the [routing Middleware](#middleware-routing).